-Here's a photograph from nearly the same angle and position that shows what this majestic venue looks like during a daytime wedding ceremony:
+Here's a photograph of a different ceremony from the same position and angle that shows what the venue looks like in the daytime:

-My first wedding at Southern Oaks was back in January of 2007.
+My first wedding here was back in January of 2007.
 Now, more than a decade later and with more than 40 events at this location under my belt, I'm exceedingly experienced at the venue and how events are run there, and I am intimately familiar with how to capture beautiful photographs of weddings at this top-notch facility.

 Because I've worked at this location so many times, in every season, and for early afternoon, late afternoon, and night time ceremonies, I have experience here in just about any weather or lighting conditions.

 Another benefit of this venue is how they handle inclement weather.
-Through the dozens of Southern Oaks weddings I've photographed over the years, only one single time did a ceremony have to be moved inside due to rain.
+Through the dozens of Southern Oaks weddings I've photographed over the years, though there were several close calls, only one single time did a ceremony have to be moved inside due to rain.
 The reason for this track record was made obvious on that one occasion... while many venues will want the decision to move inside made an hour or two before the ceremony start time to give them time to set up the space, Southern Oaks is able to wait until the last possible moment if the radar or forecast hints that the rain may clear in time.
-They can do this because their large and efficient staff can be called upon to quickly swoop in and set up the ballroom for an indoor ceremony in the blink of an eye (I'm convinced they run practice drills with a stopwatch!).
+They can do this because their large and efficient staff can be called upon to quickly swoop in and set up the ballroom for an indoor ceremony in the blink of an eye (I'm convinced they run military-like practice drills, with a stopwatch!).
 Likewise, If a brief rain shower does happen to move through before the ceremony begins, the staff can very quickly dry off the chairs for your guests.

 Location: 7816 Hayne Blvd, New Orleans, LA 70126.